manojknit/sp18-281-cloudflare/noopurjoshi/NOOPURJOSHI_SIMPLICITY.md

 ## Week 1
 + We decided to divide responsibilities according to the functionality and create a simple modular structure.

+## Week 2
++ Modularized the project by dividing each functionality into independent modules to simplify the project structure.

 #### References
 [Extreme Programming](http://www.extremeprogramming.org/values.html)